floydchow7/financial-big-data-project/README.md

 # EPFL FIN-525: Financial Big Data Project

-**Trading on Elon Musk's mood: A sentiment-driven arbitrage strategy on Dogecoin and TSLA based on local lagged transfer entropy**
+**Trading on News and Tweets: A sentiment-driven arbitrage strategy on Dogecoin and TSLA based on local lagged transfer entropy**

+This is the github repository for the project from EPFL FIN-525: Financial Big Data.

 ## Table of Contents
 1. [Introduction](#introduction)